cplemm/AsyncAIChat/tests.md

 Also my console test client confirmed an end-to-end latency of around 12-14 seconds as well, see below:

 ![Test Client](./Doc/testclient2.jpg)

+So, what do we learn from this?
+Long-running backend processing and high throughput at the same time can be achieved with decoupling via message queues and the right configuration and scaling options in Azure.

+You need to make sure that all communication in the backend is done asynchronously and is non-blocking.
+You might even have to use more queuing between components in the backend.
+If you design your consumers properly, the minimal additional latency will most likely not be noticable, especially as long as LLM responses are in the range of multiple seconds.

+Processing Logic does not have to happen in Azure Functions, it could also be hosted in AKS or Container Apps.
+You just have to make sure to configure & scale the message receive logic in the right way and enable it to scale out horizontally.

 ## Troubleshooting
 You will need to play with the testing parameters (e.g., `RandomDelayMax`, `RandomDelayOffset`, `NumThreads`) during the load test to find the right mix to achieve your desired throughput.